UFC Personal Trainer: Gameplay

-The game consists of training instructions within three separate sections from three champion UFC fighters and trainers: Mark Delagrotte, Greg Jackson, and Javier Mendez.
+The game consists of training instructions within three separate sections from three champion UFC fighters and trainers: Muay Thai kickboxer Mark DellaGrotte, Greg Jackson, and Javier Mendez.
 They start with a warm up, followed by stretching, and then the workout the player has selected from the menu under their section, ending with a cool down stretching period.
 The instructors give tips, instructions, and encouragement throughout the entire workout.
 There are also occasionally jokes, such as when Javier Mendez asks if you "need time to wipe your tears" when you pause the game mid-workout.
 The player can work out alone or side-by-side with a partner.

 The player sets up their account using their height and weight and fitness level during a sequence called "The Official Weigh In with Dana White".
 This includes a short fitness test which can be retaken.
 There are workouts under each of the three UFC fighters as well as preset 30 or 60 day workouts.
 The game also contains an option to make customized workouts called "The Customized Workout with Dana White".

 As the player progresses, there are prizes and trophies they earn and instructional and motivational videos that they unlock.
 There are also separate activities they can choose for fun or as a break from their work out.